As Fast As Possible

 An upside to this is that the picture is incredibly crisp and sharp, so you won’t need to use anti-aliasing to remove jaggies like it’s the case with the lower resolutions.
 This will also save you some extra frames per second in video games.

-In essence, gaming at 4K means sacrificing gameplay fluidity for the better image quality, at least for now.
+In essence, gaming at 4K means sacrificing gameplay fluidity for a better image quality, at least for now.
 So, if you play competitive games you’re better off with a 1080p 144Hz gaming monitor and in case you prefer better graphics, 4K is the way to go.

 In order to view regular 4K content at 60Hz, you will need to have either an HDMI 2.0, a USB-C, or a DisplayPort 1.2 connector on your graphics card.